General-Meow/DesignPatterns/README.md

    - Commands should have a single purpose
    - Macro commands are commands that contain many commands which allow it to run them in order
    - Undo funcationality
+   - You can implement commands that do nothing, this is done to avoid the use of null and a good starting point for unitialized commands

 - Pro's con's